 (12 rows)

-To create a view from a custom keys table with BUILD_FLEXTABLE_VIEW, the custom table must have the same schema and table definition as the default table (darkdata_keys
+To create a view from a custom keys table with BUILD_FLEXTABLE_VIEW, the custom table must have the same schema and table definition as the default table (darkdata_keys).
+Create a custom keys table, using any of these three approaches:

-Create a columnar table with all keys from the default keys table for a flex table (darkdata_keys
+Create a columnar table with all keys from the default keys table for a flex table (darkdata_keys):

 => CREATE TABLE new_darkdata_keys AS SELECT * FROMdarkdata_keys;